brson/treasuretree/solana-hackathon.md

   program?
 Right now I'm just commenting out code and msg! debugging to try to identify what code is causing it.

+I don't think anybody answers this question, but a lot of messages scrolled by, and I find it difficult to identify messages mentioning or replying to me in Discord.

 After minimizing our program code to pinpoint the access violation, we have a revelation.